tdeheurles/homecores/docs/certificates.md

 - follow the `importing an SSH key` just above

 ## Project certificates

+### Under work
+This part is not working as the `generate_new_cluster_certificates.sh` need the master IP at encryption time.
+So it need to be run after the `vagrant up`

+---

 This project propose a script to generate the certificate for everything.
 It's located in `bootstrap_scripts/helpers/generate_new_cluster_certificates.sh`.
 Run it from the homecores folder (don't change your directory to `bootstrap_scripts/helpers/`).

 After the script as run, you should have a `certificates` folder generated with the same files as in the `demo_certificates` folder: